AristoPet Dog All Wormer Tablets for Large Dogs

 All puppies are born with intestinal (gut) worms, and older dogs can pick them up at the park, so it’s important to treat them regularly to prevent sickness or worse, fatal intestinal blockage.

 To check if your pup has worms, look for a fat, round, belly; thin coat, and less playful behaviour.
 It’s a good idea to give your dog worm treatments at two, four, six, eight, 10 and 12 weeks of age.
 Although roundworms are the most common worm in puppies, you can also give a broad-spectrum treatment, which also treats hookworms, whipworms and tapeworms.
-Older puppies and adult dogs should be given this remedy every three months, or monthly, depending on what the product tells you.

 What does this tablet treat?
 All Wormer Tablets for Dogs from Aristopet are tablets for the treatment of all 11 common intestinal worms in dogs including: